lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/eks/eks_customers.md

 ```
 az account set --subscription 'my-subscription-name'
 ```
 8# Create a resource group using the following command.
-Make sure to replace the resource group name and location with your deployment preference.
+Make sure to **replace the resource group name and location with your deployment preference**.

 ```
 az group create --name LaurentLab-ressource-group --location westus